Skip to content

 🛠️ Advanced Tips for Seasonal Success

-• Layering: Place taller plants at the back, midsize plants in the middle, and groundcovers or herbs up front.
-This creates fuller beds and naturally reduces weeds.
+• Layering: Place taller plants in the back, midsize plants in the middle, and low-growing herbs or groundcovers up front.

 📝 What To Consider Before Planting (Planning Tips)